 Asked to submit a pitch for the Jane Carr marketing emails I designed a mood board describing the Jane Carr woman.
 The pitch included the following statement “She’s young at heart, fun, smart & bookish with a dry wit & no nonsense confidence others find attractive.
-She’s an urbanite & adores big city concrete life but has bucolic daydreams & doesn’t mind tending to her balcony plants when she’s not running around town meeting people for work & pleasure.
+She’s an urbanite & adores big city concrete life but has bucolic daydreams & doesn’t mind tending to her balcony plants when she’s not running around town meeting people for work & play.
 She’s carefree, easy-going & cash rich.
 She’s career driven but not career obsessed so easily finds time for the theatre, yoga, running, cultural pursuits & her tight-knit circle of friends.
 She mixes vintage pieces with designer brands & clever high street finds.
 She’s at ease with technology & possibly even works in the field itself.
-She loves fashion & as with her life, has irreverent fun with it.”
-The email itself uses high-resolution imagery, inline animation & is themed all based around the hero image.
+She loves fashion & as with her life, has fun with it.”
+The email itself uses high-resolution imagery, inline animation & uses the hero piece as it’s central theme.

 This report focused on investment within UK TV production.
 The COBA (Commercial Broadcasters Association) census consisted of 24 matt pages printed onto 180gsm paper with a 280gsm cover — 500 printed.
-Designed primarily for government ministers & destined for Whitehall, the report needed to be clearly understandable, clean & bold to catch the attention of those with very little time on their hands.
+Working closely with an illustrator, the report was designed primarily for government ministers & destined for Whitehall, the report needed to be clearly understandable, clean & bold to catch the attention of those with very little time on their hands.
 Brand colours overlayed photography, headings & graphs giving structure to the different sections.
 Droid Serif & Sintony fonts used.

 I proposed the style of this project, keen to instill a sense of classicism to the brand ‘Naturejobs’ by the use of black & white photography & concise copy.
 Given an open brief I devised a strategy to show mutual respect for both employee & employer whatever age, ethnic background or sex.
 Budget constraints encouraged me to scout internally within the company for employees willing to model.
 I art directed on shoot & commissioned freelance photographer Charlotte Anderson.
 The style is wholly inspired by Irving Penn & this in turn influenced the use of ‘American Typewriter’ font.
 The upsurge in web traffic from this campaign was strong & many felt it was a bold move away from any previous work.